Our co-founders Eric, Thomas, and Herb founded Chariots of Honor because we care about our military veterans.

 #ChariotsOfHonor #CarryingHonorThroughProcession #DutyHonorCountry #StillServing #BeTheChange

-Founded in April 2021 in Ashburn, Virginia, Chariots of Honor is a nonpartisan, 501(c)(3) tax-exempt, community-based, veteran-led, all-volunteer organization whose mission is to honor our military veterans through honorary procession.
+Founded in April 2021 in Ashburn, Virginia, Chariots of Honor is a nonpartisan, 501(c)(3) tax-exempt, community-based, veteran-owned, all-volunteer organization whose mission is to honor our military veterans through honorary procession.

 On May 1, 2021, Chariots of Honor hosted their first Celebratory Procession for COL Carl C. Johnson, Tuskegee Airman, U.S. Army, Retired.